What are Kidney Diseases?

 Loss of Appetite

-A lack of appetite can be the result of many things.
+Loss of appetite can be the result of many things.
 However, when combined with other telltale symptoms it could point towards kidney disease.

 Your kidneys regulate certain chemicals in the body.
 These include phosphorus and calcium.
 If the level of these substances becomes irregular, you can experience muscle cramps.